Stocks slip, oil slides as US releases crude reserves

 The move to pump more oil into the market is part of an effort to control energy prices, which are up roughly 40% globally this year.

+There were slightly more stocks falling than rising within the benchmark S&P 500 and much of the movement seemed like a “consolidation” for investors, Wren said.
+Major indexes fell on Wednesday to end a four-day winning streak.

-Communications stocks were among the biggest weights on the market.
-Netflix fell 1%.
+Technology and communications stocks were among the biggest weights on the market.
+Many of the companies in those sectors have pricey stock values that tend to give the broader market a more forceful push either up or down.
+Chipmaker Intel fell 2.6% and fell 1% and Netflix fell 1.4%.

-Banks also fell along with bond yields, which they rely on to charge interest on loans.
+Banks also fell along with bond yields, which forces interest rates on loans lower, making lending less profitable for banks.
 The yield on the 10-year Treasury slipped to 2.33% from 2.36% late Wednesday.
 Citigroup fell 1.7%.

 An inflation gauge from the Commerce Department jumped 6.4% in February compared with a year ago, marking the largest year-over-year rise since January 1982.